Mary Ward (scientist)

-Early life
+Personal life

 She was born Mary King in Ballylin near present-day Ferbane, County Offaly, on 27 April 1827, the youngest child of the Reverend Henry King and his wife Harriette.
-She and her sisters were educated at home, as were most girls at the time.
+She and her sisters were educated at home, by a governess, as were most girls at the time.
 However, her education was slightly different from the norm because she was of a renowned scientific family.
 She was interested in nature from an early age, and by the time she was three years old she was collecting insects.

-Interests
+On 6 December 1854, she married Henry Ward of Castle Ward, County Down, who in 1881 succeeded to the title of Viscount Bangor.
+They had three sons and five daughters, including Maxwell Ward, 6th Viscount Bangor.

+Scientific career

 Ward was a keen amateur astronomer, sharing this interest with her cousin William Parsons, 3rd Earl of Rosse.
 Parsons built the Leviathan of Parsonstown, a reflecting telescope with a six-foot mirror which remained the world's largest until 1917.
 Ward was a frequent visitor to Birr Castle, producing sketches of each stage of the process.
 Along with photographs made by Parson's wife Mary Rosse, Ward's sketches were used to aid in the restoration of the telescope.

 Ward also drew insects, and the astronomer James South observed her doing so one day.
 She was using a magnifying glass to see the tiny details, and her drawing so impressed him that he immediately persuaded her father to buy her a microscope.
 A compound microscope made by Andrew Ross (model 112) was purchased for £48 12s 8d.
 This was the beginning of a lifelong passion.
 She began to read everything she could find about microscopy, and taught herself until she had an expert knowledge.
 She made her own slides from slivers of ivory, as glass was difficult to obtain, and prepared her own specimens.
-The physicist David Brewster asked her to make his microscope specimens, and used her drawings in many of his books and articles.
+The physicist Sir David Brewster asked her to make his microscope specimens, and used her drawings in many of his books and articles.

-Distinctions

 Universities and most societies would not accept women, but Ward obtained information any way she could.
 She wrote frequently to scientists, asking them about papers they had published.
 During 1848, Parsons was made president of the Royal Society.
 Parsons, to recall, was Ward's cousin and visits to his London home meant that she met many scientists.

 She was one of only three women on the mailing list for the Royal Astronomical Society (the others were Queen Victoria and Mary Somerville, a scientist for whom Somerville College at Oxford University was named).

-Marriage

-On 6 December 1854, she married Henry Ward of Castle Ward, County Down, who in 1881 succeeded to the title of Viscount Bangor.
-They had three sons and five daughters, including Maxwell Ward, 6th Viscount Bangor.
-Her best-known descendants are her grandson Edward Ward, the foreign correspondent and seventh viscount, and his daughter, the Doctor Who actress Lalla Ward.